Stick Marsh and Farm 13BASS ONLINE2020-08-30T15:44:32-04:00

-Florida fishing the St. Johns Water Management Area (SJWMA), known to most anglers as the Farm 13/Stick Marsh, is a 6,500-acre inpoundment located along the east coast of central Florida in northwest Indian River County.
+Florida fishingStick Marsh which is the St. Johns Water Management Area (SJWMA), known to most anglers as the Farm 13/Stick Marsh, is a 6,500-acre impoundment located along the east coast of central Florida in northwest Indian River County.
 The Stick Marsh/Farm 13 was created in 1987 and opened to the public around 1991.
 Water depths range from 4 to 8 feet.
 Boaters unfamiliar with the area are heavily advised to navigate to fishing locations with extreme caution due to the number of man-made and natural hazards, like stumps that this place presents.
-Facilities include a double lane concrete boat ramp, air boat launch site, restroom and paved parking lot.
-Closest towns/cities are Melbourne, Palm Bay, Vero Beach, Sebastian and Fellsmere.
+Facilities include a double lane concrete boat ramp, airboat launch site, restroom, and paved parking lot.
+Closest towns/cities are Melbourne, Palm Bay, Vero Beach, Sebastian, and Fellsmere.
 No gas, food or bait available on site.
-Popular sportfish include largemouth bass, bluegill, redear sunfish, black crappie and several catfish species.
+Popular sport fish include largemouth bass, bluegill, redear sunfish, black crappie and several catfish species.

 Stick Marsh fishing guides catch trophy largemouth bass still on in a hot weather pattern, meaning good catches are still possible for those who can adapt to the changing conditions.
 As most bass fisheries, the first light will likely have the most success before the morning sun intensifies.
 Many local anglers prefer the late evening bite, especially after the thunderstorms have dissipated, as the best time to fish for bass.
 As midsummer approaches, look for bass to be distributed widely throughout the reservoir, oriented to the shallow tops of underwater levees and woody structure along the western and southern shorelines.
 The intersections of the submerged north-south drainage canals in Farm 13 should also hold good numbers of bass.
 During the onset on the rainy season, anglers should also key in on water control structure outflows, as bass will school up in these areas to feed, often generating a strong bite.

 Black crappie (speckled perch) fishing can be rewarding this time of the year for those anglers willing to seek them out.
-Look for them in and around deep-water structure, such as in Ditch 7 or along the drop-offs of underwater levees and ditches.
+Look for them in and around the deep-water structure, such as in Ditch 7 or along the drop-offs of underwater levees and ditches.
 Small jigs (1/32 and 1/8 ounce) with twister-tail or tube style tails and minnows should be productive in deep water and along grass lines.
 Bluegill and redear sunfish (shellcracker) will be found feeding and spawning along the perimeter levees and tops of submerged levees.
 Live crickets, worms, and grass shrimp will be the baits of choice, followed by beetle spins, and small jigs.
 Catfishing on this reservoir is usually quite good, with traditional baits and methods all being productive.

 If you want to catch big fish and fish where big fish are!
 Stick Marsh - Farm 13 is prime waters for the trophy largemouth bass fishing.
 Many catches in the 10-pound range are taken each year.
 Come join us for the trip of a lifetime.
 You have earned it!

-Not only will you fish with a professional guide, all of our trips include: Fully equipped Bass boats, fuel and tackle.
+Not only will you fish with a professional guide, all of our trips include Fully equipped Bass boats, fuel, and tackle.
 Everything you need for that trip you've been waiting for.
 The only thing you will need to have is a Florida fishing license.

 Corporate trips are welcome and very common for us, because of our size.
-We can accommodate your fishing needs from one to hundred.
+We can accommodate your fishing needs from one to a hundred.
 We also can provide everything from breakfast and box lunches to a southern BBQ to end the day.